 GitHub is a closed-source platform for open-source communities.
 It allows us to collaborate on documentation and code, both internally and with a broader audience.

 Greg Boone gives a brief class on GitHub.

 Melody Kramer and Greg Boone co-wrote a guide to using GitHub and the Terminal.

 The 18F Open Source Style Guide covers conventions and best practices.

-Because GitHub is a web application, there’s no installation necessary, but you may find the desktop app useful.
+GitHub is a web application, so there’s no installation necessary, but you may find the desktop app useful.

 If you don’t have a GitHub account, you must use your work email (rather than your personal email) to sign up, as this helps us with records retention and identification.
 If you do have a GitHub account, please add your work email to your profile as your primary email, and ensure it is visible on your public GitHub profile.